 Try shooting a little every day.
 If you’re lacking inspiration some days, shoot anyway.
 Shoot what’s in front of you, even if it could end up being another dreaded food photo.
 Why not try to make it look more interesting than the clichéd straight-down-from-the-top photo that has become the norm these days?
 Find a better angle, shoot it macro, just make it interesting.

 And that’s what you’ll end up doing most of the time.
-Unless you’re out on the hunt for perfect light, interesting settings and great moments, you’re going to be forced to turn mundane, everyday objects and scenes into something interesting.
+Unless you’re out on the hunt for the perfect light, interesting settings, and great moments, you’re going to be forced to turn mundane, everyday objects and scenes into something interesting.